Simulated coughs and sneezes from mannequins show higher efficacy in multilayered, well-fitted cloth masks.

 “The main challenge is to represent a cough and sneeze faithfully,” he said.
-“The setup we have used a simplified cough, which, in reality, is complex and dynamic.”
+“The setup we have used is a simplified cough, which, in reality, is complex and dynamic.”

 The group found that loosely folded face masks and bandanna-style coverings reduced the distance traveled by the droplet jets between 1/8 to 1/2 respectively of that for an uncovered cough.
-However, well-fitted homemade masks with multiple layers of quilting fabric and off-the-shelf cone style masks proved to be the most effective.
+However, well-fitted homemade masks with multiple layers of quilting fabric and off-the-shelf cone-style masks proved to be the most effective.
 Some leakage notwithstanding, these masks reduced the number of droplets significantly.